mattj-io/query_meetup/README.md

 # Query tool for Meetup.com

-This tool queries the Meetup.com GraphQL API on multiple search terms and using multiple filters on the results
+This tool was designed for the needs of Dev Rel teams looking for specific community groups to speak at all over the world.
+It queries the Meetup.com GraphQL API on a set of locations with multiple keyword search terms and optional filters on the results.

-To use the API you need a Pro account and request access.
+To use the Meetup API you need a Pro account and request access.

 ## Requirements: